Michigan to destroy some blood spots in fight over consent - KESQ

 The department publishes a list of approved research.
 The state last year, for example, signed off on scientists using 3,600 newborn blood spots to determine exposure to so-called forever chemicals known as PFAS in western Michigan.
 Other projects have involved for-profit companies.

-“How this court resolves the issues presented by plaintiffs could dramatically impact the biomedical research environment, potentially chilling scientific progress critical to protecting public health,” the Association of Public Health Laboratories said.
+“How this court resolves the issues presented by plaintiffs could dramatically impact the biomedical research environment, potentially chilling scientific progress critical to protecting public health,” the Association of Public Health Laboratories said in a court filing.

 In 2009, Texas agreed to destroy millions of newborn blood spots that were kept without consent.
 Spots obtained since 2012 now are destroyed after two years unless Texas parents agree to have them stored longer for research.